swz30/MIRNetv2/README.md

     @article{Zamir2022MIRNetv2,
-    title={Learning Enriched Features for Fast Image Restoration and Enhancement}, author={Syed Waqas Zamir and Aditya Arora and Salman Khan and Munawar Hayat and Fahad Shahbaz Khan, Ming-Hsuan Yang, and Ling Shao}, journal={IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI)}, year={2022}
+    title={Learning Enriched Features for Fast Image Restoration and Enhancement}, author={Syed Waqas Zamir and Aditya Arora and Salman Khan and Munawar Hayat and Fahad Shahbaz Khan and Ming-Hsuan Yang and Ling Shao}, journal={IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI)}, year={2022}
     }